 - New York Governor Andrew Cuomo approved funding for the Career Pathway Training Partnerships Program to train the next generation of contractors in green building methods like high-efficiency ventilation.

-- Earlier this year, climate-tech startup BlocPower raised $63 million in Series A funding to provide green heating and cooling to aging buildings in U.S. urban cities.
+- Earlier this year, climate-tech startup BlocPower raised $63 million in Series A funding to provide green heating and cool to aging buildings in U.S. urban cities.

-- The World Resources Institute (WRI), backed by the UN and World Green Building Council (WGBC) launched the Zero Carbon Building Accelerator with the goal of eliminating carbon emissions from buildings by 2050.
+- The World Resources Institute (WRI), backed by the UN and World Green Building Council (WGBC), launched the Zero Carbon Building Accelerator to eliminate carbon emissions from buildings by 2050.
 The program will be piloted in cities in Colombia and Turkey.

-- Last month, smart rooms of the future were unveiled at China’s Building Science Conference and Green Intelligent Building Expo.
-The rooms are designed to collect solar energy and will share surplus electricity with city power grids, yielding both economic and environmental benefits.
+- Last month, smart rooms of the Future were unveiled at China’s Building Science Conference and Green Intelligent Building Expo.
+The rooms are designed to collect solar energy and share surplus electricity with city power grids, yielding economic and environmental benefits.

 The pandemic highlighted urban vulnerability to viral outbreaks.
-Urban city environments, especially large residential buildings, were specifically resistant to attempts to control the spread of COVID-19, drawing concerns from governments and residents about how to prevent the spread of infectious disease in the future.
+Urban city environments, substantial residential buildings were specifically resistant to attempts to control the spread of COVID-19, drawing concerns from governments and residents about how to prevent the spread of infectious disease in the Future.

 Now, attention is turning to how many green building features can also contribute to disease prevention and societal health.
-People spend 90% of their time indoors, and developers are seeing the growing importance in designing buildings that promote wellbeing.
+People spend 90% of their time indoors, and developers see the growing importance of designing buildings that promote wellbeing.
 Natural light, ventilation, air quality — these are considerations that will stick around well after the pandemic is in the past.

 The WELL Building Institute, an institution focused on setting healthy building standards, has enrolled more than a million square feet of real estate daily since the onset of the pandemic.

 There are more than a dozen certifications buildings can earn with varied areas of focus.
-For example, the Leadership in Energy and Environmental Design (LEED) focuses on energy savings and efficiency while the WELL Building Standard was developed to assess how buildings meet health and wellness standards.
+For example, the Leadership in Energy and Environmental Design (LEED) focuses on energy savings and efficiency.
+At the same time, the WELL Building Standard was developed to assess how buildings meet health and wellness standards.

-The green building materials market size had an estimated value of $238 billion in 2020 and has is forecasted to continue in the same direction for the next several years.
+The green building materials market size had an estimated $238 billion in 2020 and is forecasted to continue in the same direction for the next several years.

-As market growth happens more quickly than expertise is developing across the real estate industry, it’s spurring an entire new sector of green consulting to provide guidance on the design and certification requirements of new properties in development and existing properties being renovated.
+As market growth happens more quickly than expertise is developing across the real estate industry, it’s spurring an entirely new sector of green consulting to guide the design and certification requirements of new properties in development and existing properties being renovated.

 Green efficiency topped the list of consumer preferences in a survey done by the National Association of Home Builders, indicating they would be willing to pay up to $9292 for more efficient homes that would save in utility costs in the long run.

-Research conducted by PwC recently found that 77% of institutional investors intend to cease investments in non-ESG products by 2022.
-In alignment with this trend, real estate investors are increasingly turning to green building to fill their portfolios with properties that meet the ESG standards set for them by investors, regulators, and industry ethical standards.
+PwC recently found that 77% of institutional investors intend to cease investments in non-ESG products by 2022.
+In alignment with this trend, real estate investors are increasingly turning to green buildings to fill their portfolios with properties that meet the ESG standards set for them by investors, regulators, and industry ethical standards.

 Earlier in 2021, sustainable investment leader Invesco launched the first green building-focused ETF (GBLD), which will target property companies that support and specialize in buildings with high energy efficiency, sustainable materials, and healthier indoor environments.
 The ETF will track MSCI’s Global Green Building index when choosing stocks.

-AlphaSense research shows a document trend that aligns with the aforementioned increase in focus on green buildings throughout the pandemic and as we move into the post-pandemic period.
-The document trend itself shows a clear uptick in mention of “green building” and “investing” year-over-year.
+AlphaSense research shows a documented trend that aligns with the increase mentioned earlier in focus on green buildings throughout the pandemic and as we move into the post-pandemic period.
+The document trend shows an apparent uptick in saying “green building” and “investing” year-over-year.
 The mentions themselves reflect the increased emphasis by firms and funds on ESG and green building in real estate.
 Here is a snapshot showing the sheer volume of total documents in the AlphaSense platform for “green building” and “investing” over the last 18 months.